DanievdMerwe/CMPG-323-Overview---31648029/README.md

 * Project 4 had a steep learning curve and was quite difficult.
 I really enjoyed the automation and can sy myself in such a field.
 The README file explains how it works and how it is used.

 Project 5 -
+* Project 5 was all about power BI and dispalying data in a graphical and understandable manner for a user to use for decision making etc. The project was really enjoyable and I learned how powerfull power BI actually is and how to use it correctly.

 Exam POE -